 For further information, please see the link to the University web page.

 In general, students will need about EUR 1.050 – 1.200 per month.
 This will cover the following:

 - Rent: EUR 350 - 500 (without meals) per month

 - Health Insurance: EUR 80 per month

-- A license fee of EUR 17.50 per month.
-Neeeds to be paid for every residence
+- A license fee to finance public broadcasting service of EUR 18,36 per month.
+Needs to be paid for every residence